Transitive Courant algebroids and double symplectic groupoids: Introduction

 This work is complementary to \cite{2lagpoi} where we describe how to perform the integration of Dirac structures in transitive Courant algebroids to 2-shifted lagrangian groupoids as well as many explicit examples, here we shall describe how to produce a double symplectic groupoid as above assuming that the corresponding 2-shifted lagrangian groupoids are given.
-Along the way, we make some general observations that can be of independent interest such as a classification of exact multiplicative Courant algebroids over Lie groupoids (CA-groupoids), see Theorem \ref{thm:cla}, a description of a foliation by Courant algebroids on the base of a CA-groupoids in Theorem \ref{thm:folca} and an extension to double quasi-symplectic groupoids of the correspondence established in \cite{rajtan} between double symplectic groupoids and local 2-shifted symplectic Lie 2-groupoids.
+Along the way, we make some general observations that can be of independent interest: we show that there is a foliation by Courant algebroids on the base of a CA-groupoid in Theorem \ref{thm:folca}, we introduce the concept of double quasi-symplectic groupoid and we show that it is the global counterpart of a multiplicative Dirac structure (Proposition \ref{pro:difdir}), finally, we provide in Theorem \ref{thm:2sym} an extension to double quasi-symplectic groupoids of the correspondence established in \cite{rajtan} between double symplectic groupoids and certain local 2-shifted symplectic Lie 2-groupoids.
 We use shifted symplectic geometry \cite{ptvv,getdia,pymsaf} as conceptual guidance but we only rely on Lie theory and Poisson geometry.